 Building Values & Ethics Through Jewish Learning

-At the core of our Judaic Studies program and integrated throughout the entire curriculum, is the teaching of values and ethics.
+At the core of our Jewish Studies program and integrated throughout the entire curriculum, is the teaching of values and ethics.
 Respect for self, respect for others, and respect for the community and world are emphasized in every grade.
 Wornick students think critically about stories and texts, discussing the implications of choices made by the actors and what that means for the formation of their own identity.
 They learn about Jewish holidays, traditions, and associated values and practices, as part of studying Jewish customs and within the context of global cultures.

 The pervasive focus on ethics and values works synergistically with Wornick’s Social Emotional Learning program, TOOLBOX (™), which supports students' ability to build their emotional intelligence skills.